SchedMD/slurm-gcp/README.md

    There are multiple ways to connect to the compute nodes:
    1. If the compute nodes have external IPs you can connect directly to the compute nodes.
-From the GCP Compute Engine page, the SSH drop down next to the compute instances gives severval options for connecting to the compute nodes.
+From the GCP Compute Engine page, the SSH drop down next to the compute instances gives several options for connecting to the compute nodes.
    2. Whether the compute nodes have external IPs or not, they can be connected to from within the cluster.
 Because /home is mounted on all of the